PowerPlay-Physical-Therapy/.github/profile/README.md

-## Hi there 👋, This a official PowerPlay Git Repository
+## Hi there 👋, This an official PowerPlay Git Organization.

 ### 🙋‍♀️ What is your organization all about?
 Cross-platform app for physical therapy, enabling seamless therapist-patient connection for physical therapy